ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

 - Maintain and manage active sessions.
 - Be discoverable via the **Discovery Service**.
 - Expose its core functionalities through APIs based on its intended purpose.
-For example, if the service is designed for file management, it should include APIs for reading, writing, and creating files.
+For example, if the service is designed for file logging, it should include APIs for reading, writing, and creating files.

 #### gRPC Service APIs